Restaurants & Activities in Andorra

 Andorra Culture

-If you would like to discover a bit of the country’s history, we recommend two interesting visits, both accompanied by a guide.
+If you would like to discover a bit of the country's history, we suggest two interesting visits, both of which can also be accompanied by a guide.

-The museums are closed on Mondays, so please plan your visits on other days.
+Please note that museums are closed on Mondays, so plan your visits accordingly.

 1- Casa de la Vall